Estimated reading time: 8 minutes

 We want to talk about curly leaves on fruit trees.
 Even though the issue often appears in spring (or even summer), you need to start thinking about it in winter.

-It’s one of the topics we’re regularly asked about.
-It’s also one of the topics that causes the most confusion among home fruit growers.
+It’s one of the topics we’re often asked about.
+It’s also one of the topics that cause the most confusion among home fruit growers.

 The most common cause of curly leaves in peach and nectarine trees is a fungal disease called—wait for it—Leaf Curl.

 It’s a very common disease, and in fact, ONLY infects these types of trees.
-If you have curly leaves in a plum, citrus, or another tree, it’s caused by something else.
+If you have curly leaves in a plum, citrus, or another tree, it has a different cause.

 Leaf curl disease shows up in spring, does the damage, and then disappears (until next spring).
 It will have disappeared by late summer.
 However, you may still be able to find signs of it, if you know what to look for.

-If your trees were infected last spring, they should have completely recovered by now, in late summer.
-They’ve probably grown lots of healthy new leaves (that should look something like the photo below).
+If your trees were infected last spring, they should have completely recovered by mid to late summer.
+They usually grow lots of healthy new leaves (like the photo below).

 Nestled in amongst the healthy leaves, you may still be able to spot some remnant diseased leaves in your trees.

 They’ll look like this:

 This is one of the diagnostic tools you can use to help identify whether your trees had this disease.
 It’s all part of the ongoing detective work you need to do to become an awesome fruit grower.